 During a Meeting, checks will be made by the Championship Eligibility / Safety Scrutineer or his appointed representative to ensure compliance with the Championship tyre regulations.
 Non- compliance at any time during the Event may be the subject of a report to the Clerk of the Course.

-It shall be the sole responsibility of the Drivers/Entrants in Class A and Class B to judge whether the track is wet enough to justify the use of wet weather tyres.

-The Clerk of the Course will not judge whether the track is wet enough to justify the use of wet weather tyres.

 9.14 Weights:

 9.14.1 General: